-The Company places strong emphasis on building and escalating employee relationship among company, top executives, and employees as well as two-way communication as a mean to communicate top management direction to all employees closely and directly for exchanging employee's innovative, improvement and other open-mind ideas to enhance SAMART business operations and other processes known as project "Lunch & Learn" and "Open mind box" in addition to employees' survey for company job satisfaction and closely monitor company retention rate.
-Moreover, the Company has promoted and developed work performance, skills, career development, compensation, welfare, working pattern, work life balance, quality of life, mentality, finance and health, and activities for enhancing employee engagement and retention including various project clubs, etc.
+The Company places strong emphasis on building and escalating employee relationship among company, top executives, and employees as well as two-way communication as a mean to communicate top management direction to all employees closely and directly for exchanging employee's innovative, improvement and other open-mind ideas to enhance SAMART business operations and other processes including of synergy and culture cultivation activities, known as project "Lunch & Learn" and "Open mind box" in addition to employees' survey for company job satisfaction and closely monitor company retention rate.
+Moreover, the Company has promoted and developed work performance, skills, career development, compensation, welfare, working pattern, work life balance, quality of life, mentality, finance and health, and activities for enhancing employee engagement and retention.